 Just looking at it all in one place made me feel really guilty but I would be lying if I say I didn’t enjoy every single bite!
 It just seemed that one flavor complemented the other and they were all so distinct.
 All of it was good for sharing and are offered at a very affordable price.
 I say this just by basing on the location of Pablo’s.

 And last but not the least, the star of the night, their bestseller and my favorite among all the food served to us, Pablo’s Cheeseburger (P190).
 Almost everyone in the table had a lot of questions directed to Chef Mario, the head chef of Pablo’s, about this yummy burger!
-The bun, toasted in brioche, was the softest bun I’ve ever tried on a burger, in all honesty.
+Toasted in brioche, their bun is the softest bun I’ve ever tried on a burger, in all honesty.
 The patty was cooked medium well and just had the right taste for me although I’m not fond of cheeseburgers.

 Woah, an alcohol analyzer?
 Wait, what?

 This really caught my attention.
-Although, as I have mentioned earlier, I don’t drink, I think it was really nice of them to have an alcohol analyzer in the place.
-This device just lets a person blow on a straw inserted on that red circle area on it and then it quickly informs them if they have just the right amount of alcohol, or if they’re too drunk already to drive.
+I think it was really nice of them to have an alcohol analyzer in the place.
+A person blows on a straw inserted on that red circle area on it.
+It quickly informs them if they have just the right amount of alcohol, or if they’re too drunk already to drive.
 Better to be safe and sure than to drink and drive!

 PROMO ALERT!
 Pablo’s is currently celebrating its anniversary week from October 10 – 13, 2016!
 They’re offering their Pablo Cheeseburgers in the best sulit deals ever!
-You can buy 2 Pablo’s Cheeseburgers for P299 (originally priced at P190) and 2 Double Cheeseburgers for P549 (originally P290 each).
+You can buy 2 Pablo’s Cheeseburgers for P299 (originally priced at P190).
+If you want twice as much, 2 Double Cheeseburgers are now for P549 (originally P290 each).
 Hurry up and avail of this sweet offer!